 This course is an introduction to accounting with math review.
 The course covers the accounting cycle, chart of accounts, journals, worksheets with adjustments, financial reports and closing entries.

-Prerequisite: None for AX1500; L100, L105, L115, 125, and L135 for AE1500 responsibilities, handling sales and purchases, preparing a worksheet for a merchandise company, and completion of the accounting cycle for a merchandise company.
+Prerequisite: None for AX1500; L100, L105, L115, 125, and L135 for AE1500

 MANUAL ACCOUNTING II